WEDNESDAY, JANUARY 25, 2012 | Comments: 87

 To make this you will need: wire reinforced clothesline (available at home improvement & hardware stores), yarn & wire clippers.
-Clip off a length of clothesline and shape into the word, LOVE.
-Tie yarn onto beginning of word and wrap around wire.
+Clip off a length of clothesline (it took about a yard to make this) and shape into the word, "LOVE".
+Tie or hot glue end of yarn onto beginning of wire and start wrapping the entire word with yarn.

 When you reach a point where two wires cross each other, wrap yarn around both wires to stabilize the design and hold the word in place.